Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Fine properties of the breakdown: scaling relations, renormalization group

-then, we obtain observables that are invariant under the scaling no matter what are the scaling parameters $\eta,\beta$.
+then, the observables \eqref{eq.scalingprop} are invariant under the scaling no matter what are the scaling parameters $\eta,\beta$.
 We refer to these observables whose value does not change under scaling as \emph{scale invariant} observables.

-If scaling theory applies, we should see that the scaling invariant observables converge to a limit when we approach the breakdown.
+If scaling theory applies, we must see that the scaling invariant observables are log-periodic in the parameters in the unstable manifold.
+(Compute a scale invariant observable in the unstable manifold where \eqref{scaling1} is exact.
+We see that they should satisfy $\phi(\delta \tilde \eps) = \phi(\tilde \eps)$.
+For arbitrary families, the $\lambda$-lemma says that the log-periodicity should be asymptotic near the breakdown).

 One can think of the scaling invariant observables as some coordinates in the space of mappings.
 If the standard renormalization group picture (the breakdown corresponds to the stable manifold of a non-trivial fixed point) applies, one should see that near the breakdown all the scale invariant variables accumulate near the values corresponding to the scaling limits (the one-dimensional unstable manifold of the renormalization group).